 Last week engineers completed the first UFB stage.
-The so-called UFB1 fibre network reaches three quarters of the country.
+The UFB1 fibre network reaches three quarters of New Zealand.

 UFB2 will stretch that to around 87 percent.
 We can take fibre further, but that needs taxpayer money.
 A lot of it.